KripkesBeard/KripkesBeard.github.io/index.md

 #### [Monadic Do Notation]()

-A Scheme monad library, which uses call/cc to implement a do notation in order to let you 'roll your own monads', based off work by Wadler and others showing that the continuation monad is universal over all monads.
+A Scheme monad library, which uses call/cc to implement a do notation in order to let you 'roll your own monads', conceptually based off of work by
+[Wadler](https://jgbm.github.io/eecs762f19/papers/wadler-monads.pdf) and others showing that the continuation monad is universal over all monads.

 #### [Monadic Parser Combinators]()

-A monadic parser combinator library based off of the Haskell library Parsec, allowing for parser generation in Scheme using the powerful abstractions of monads and combinators.
+A monadic parser combinator library influenced by the Haskell library [parsec](https://hackage.haskell.org/package/parsec), allowing for parser generation in Scheme using the powerful abstractions of monads and combinators.

 #### [Monad Transformers]()

-A library for composing monadic code using the monad transformer abstraction model.
+A library for composing monadic code using the [monad transformer abstraction model](https://en.wikipedia.org/wiki/Monad_transformer).

 #### [Moxen]()

-An optics library for Scheme, similar to Haskell's lens and optics libraries.
+An optics library for Scheme, similar to Haskell's [lens](https://hackage.haskell.org/package/lens) and [optics](https://hackage.haskell.org/package/optics) libraries.